wso2/msf4j/README.md

 ##Getting Started

-It is really easy to setup a microservice using WSO2 Microservices Server.
-You simply need to write a usual JAX-RS service and deploy it using a single line of code.
+It is really easy to define & deploy a microservice using WSO2 Microservices Server.
+You simply need to annotate your service and deploy it using a single line of code.
 Check the following [Hello-Service] (samples/helloworld) sample.

 ####pom.xml